-Typically, staff present the operational financial results to Council on three separate occasions during a fiscal year.
+At this point in time, staff present the operational financial results to Council on two separate occasions during a fiscal year.
 These are segregated primarily between tax supported and rate supported operations (with sub-categories identified in each category).
 Reporting timeframes are as follows:

-- In-year results: This report is presented to Council based on year to date financial results and reflects the annual projections for expenditures and revenues to year end (taking into account the year to date operations).
-This report is typically presented to Council in late summer or early fall. - Draft Budget: In the respective draft operating budget (i.e. tax supported and rate supported water and wastewater), the projected previous year end financial results are reported.
-Included in the Treasurer's Report is an explanation of any significant anticipated variances and the impact, if any, on the draft operating budgets. - As part of the audited financial statements: actual surpluses and deficits are identified and major drivers are summarized.
+- Draft Budget: In the respective draft operating budget (i.e. tax supported and rate supported water and wastewater), the projected previous year end financial results are reported.
+Included in the Treasurer's Report is an explanation of any significant anticipated variances and the impact, if any, on the draft operating budgets. - As part of the audited year-end financial statements: actual surpluses and deficits are identified and major drivers are summarized.